vidyagames998/vidyagames998.github.io/eldenring/index.md

 Get the faith knot crystal tear east of church of pilgrimage.
 Get the dex knot crystal tear north west of the Laskyar Ruins.
 Mix those in your wondrous physick for an extra 20 levels of stats.
-The stonebarbed and opaline crystal tears aren't bad options either.
+The stonebarbed and opaline crystal tears would work better, but it's not needed and takes more effort to get them. (kill Putrid Avatar North of Fort Faroth in Caelid to get both)

 Final boss time.

 With a Golden Halberd you are going to have a incredibly tough time and you will need to spend some time learning how to fight both final bosses.
 There are tons of guides online.
 Here is a good video that explains the bosses movesets and can save you from countless deaths.
 The secret to phase 1 is rolling into him. https://www.youtube.com/watch?v=29auhBPQT_A

-The golden halberd tree sentinel build is at a huge disadvantage as Holy damage is negated 80% and the halberds standard/pierce has an additional 35% physical reduction.
-You can do the math, but you are likely only hitting for ~40% of the expected damage compared to any other boss with this build.
+The golden halberd tree sentinel build is at a huge disadvantage as Holy damage is negated 80% and the halberds standard/pierce has an additional 35% physical reduction on radagon and 10% on elden beast.
+You can do the math, but you are only hitting for a fraction of the expected damage compared to any other boss with this build.
 You can beat the boss at your current level, it's not easy, but it is doable.
 People have also beaten this game using a torch.
+If you want to attempt this route, this is the build I would go with and focus on jump R2's.

+- Armor: Radahns helm, gauntlets, greaves with Raptors Black Feather Chest
+- Talismans: Axe Talisman, Claw Talisman, Ritual Sword Talisman, Haligdrake Talisman +2
+- Physick: Spiked Cracked Tear, Stonebarbed
+- Buff: Golden vow, flame grant me strength
+- Try to get 54 Strength as it gives you about an extra ~18% Damage over just 30 Strength
+- Don't use contagious fury as it only helps if you one hand and you are better off two handing as it boosts strength 1.5x so 60 becomes 90.
+- At level 130 I would do: 60 vigor, 12 mind, 35 endurance, 54 strength, 14 dex, 15 faith, 12 arcane.

-This is where the build ultimately falls apart and we have to pivot.
+Give it a shot, but ultimately this is where the build falls apart and I strongly suggest you just pivot.

 There are two things I recommend doing.
 First grinding levels from Birds in Mohgwyn Palace until you are at level 150.
 You can get by with less, it's just harder and won't take more than an hour.
 At a minimum I would do 120.
 You can get 80k/runes/minute by going to Mohgwyn palace and shooting a bird with a bow from the palace edge grace.
 The second thing I recommend you do is get new gear and respec.

 Certain builds are more optimized and a strength build around blasphemous blade with a high level will have the easiest time with elden beast.
 In order to get the Blasphemous weapon you will need to spend about 30 minutes doing the volcano manner questline and kill the giant snake Rykard.
 At our current high levels the boss and enemies in this are easy and the monsters aren't nearly as scary.
 Here's a [good video guide](https://www.youtube.com/watch?v=v0JWm3o59qs) as there is a ton of running.

-Another great option I recommend you do is using the Greatsword with Lions claw as it is a great all around build for these final bosses and will set you up for an easier time fighting Mohg to do the DLC.
+The better option I recommend you do is using the Greatsword with Lions claw as it is a great all around build for these final bosses and will set you up for an easier time fighting Mohg to do the DLC.
 This will take 30 min to an hour to fully piece together.
 [Greatsword with Lions Claw Level 100 build](https://www.youtube.com/watch?v=no54ycvLl_Y)

 At 130 I did this and it only took a few tries:
 - Respec: 49 Vigor, 20 mind, 35 endurance, 60 strength, 12 dex, 7 intel, 15 faith, 11 arcane (Additional points should go to mind or vigor)
 - Armor: Radahns set (purchase from two fingers in round table hold)
 - Talismans: Shard of Alexander(boosts lions claw damage), Dragoncrest Shield Talisman +2 (The greatshield is better, but requires beating Commander Niall back by the frost lake dragon), Haligdrake +2 Talisman (Mohgwyn Palace Corpse, boosts holy damage negation), Green Turtle Talisman (boosts stamina).
-By dropping Radagons Soreseal we save an additional 15% of damage.
+By dropping Radagons Soreseal we save an additional 15% of damage and is definitely worth doing so at these levels.
 - Mimic +10
 - Heavy Greatsword +25 (Carriage in Caelid) (smithing stone bell bearing 1/2/3 (finish cave east of raya lucaria gate grace)(east of outer wall phantom tree grace is a cave with a chest at entrance)(In basement next to Zamor Ruins grace in mountaintops)), +25 (is in skull at Church of Repose in mountaintops), Lions Claw Ash of War (Fight easy boss in Fort Gael in Caelid)
 - Physick: Stonebarb Cracked Tear and Opaline (Use the +25 Heavy Greatsword and Mimic to kill Putrid Avatar North of Fort Faroth in Caelid to get both)
 - Dragon Seal (easy to get from first stonesword key door dungeon in game and is not as heavy as the finger seal)
 - Optional Buffs: Golden Vow (on dagger) + Flame Grant me Strength
 - Flasks: 10 heals, 4 magic
-- Make sure you are medium load, remove armor if you need to
+- Make sure you are medium load, remove pieces of armor if you need to
 - Strategy: Summon Mimic at start of phase 1.
 Dodge and heal and eventually get behind to use Lions Claw when open.
 Before phase 2 heal, use physick.
 Start phase 2 by running up and spamming lions claw.
 When Elden Beast runs away get on the horse and run closer while Elden beast attacks your mimic.
 Keep attacking with Lions Claw until dead.

 Blasphemous Blade 130 build: